Blockchain-for-identity-and-privacy/SBT-Satisfaction/README.md

 Features:
 - Using the company dApp you can create a product account, mint the origin SBT and print the QR code label.
-- using the customer dApp you can scan a label and emit a satisfaction token.
+- using the customer dApp you can scan a label and mint a satisfaction token.